If you’re thinking about building an extension to your property but would like to get a handle on prices, you’ve come to the right place.

-Because the specifications of our house may be different to yours, we suggest you arrange for your own customised quote:
+Because the specifications of our house may be different to yours (they probably are), we suggest you arrange for your own customised quote:

-- Leave your feedback upon completion and share your experience with others
+- You can leave your feedback upon completion of the extension and share your experience with others

 When we approached our chosen building companies for a two-storey extension price, we also enquired about the approximate cost for a single storey.

-The average price for a 4m x 5m single storey extension was £33000; again this figure includes everything except the supply of the kitchen and the flooring throughout.
+The average cost for a 4m x 5m single-storey extension came in at £33000; again this figure includes everything except the supply of the kitchen and the flooring throughout.

-That figure is to extend the kitchen and front room, with a tiled roof but excludes the cost of the kitchen itself (just the labour).
+This price was to extend the kitchen and front room, with a tiled roof but excludes the cost of the kitchen itself (just the labour fees for its installation).

-We asked our chosen builders how they calculate their figures and whether they use a “per square metre” calculation.
-Most told us they didn’t use a per metre system and preferred to fully customise each quote as “every house is different”.
+We asked our chosen builders exactly how they calculate their figures and whether they use a “per square metre” calculation.
+Most informed us that they didn’t use a per metre system and preferred to fully customise each quote as “every house is different”.

 Again, these figures include everything except for the flooring and kitchen itself.